 Glasgow Celtic, who are only still in the Champions League because of some good fortune, got a crucial away goal in the first leg off their playoff against NK Maribor.
 Celtic struck first against the Slovenian champs in the sixth minute, but Maribor answered back to tie the game just eight minutes later, as the game would go on to end in a 1-1 draw.

-As we previously reported, Celtic lost 6-1 on aggregate score to Legia Warsaw in the previous round of the Champions League, but Warsaw was disqualified for fielding an illegal player.
+As we previously reported, Celtic lost 6-1 on aggregate score to Legia Warsaw in the previous round of the Champions League, but Warsaw were disqualified for fielding an illegal player.

 Celtic will be satisfied with the result, but they could have done better, as FOXSports points out that they had three legitimate cases for being given a penalty, which were all ignored by the Czech referee.